 Updates of Prescribed Burns

-The Nebraska Departments of Environmental Quality, in conjunction with the Lincoln-Lancaster County Department of Health, the Douglas County Health Department and support from the Kansas Department of Health and Environment is providing the latest forecasts and information regarding the impact prescribed fires and wildfires have on air quality.
+The Nebraska Department of Environment and Energy and Nebraska Department of Health and Human Services, in conjunction with the Lincoln-Lancaster County Department of Health, the Douglas County Health Department and support from the Kansas Department of Health and Environment is providing the latest forecasts and information regarding the impact prescribed fires and wildfires have on air quality.
 There are a multitide of variables that factor into any prediction, to name a few: the weather; the number of acres being burned; and the fuel load on those acres.
-Information will be provided on the Nebraska Department of Health and Human Services website when it appears air quality may be compromised.
+Information will be provided on the DHHS website when it appears air quality may be compromised.
 Additional information can be found at the the Flint Hills Smoke Management Association web page Smoke Model forecast.*

-Updated Information: On April 10, 2018, Nebraska DHHS announced a public smoke advisory system which was developed in coordination with NDEQ, Lincoln Lancaster County Health Department and Douglas County Health Department.
-For more information, go to "DHHS Unveils New Smoke Advisory System."
+On April 10, 2018, Nebraska DHHS announced a public smoke advisory system which was developed in coordination with NDEE, Lincoln Lancaster County Health Department and Douglas County Health Department.
+The following year and in March 2020, DHHS issued news releases about the activation of the system: "DHHS Activates Smoke Advisory System for Flint Hills Burns." *

-AirNow: For current conditions of Nebraska’s Air Quality and tomorrow’s forecast, go to NDEQ’s link to federal AirNow web site: AirNow – Conditions and Forecast*
+AirNow: For current conditions of Nebraska’s Air Quality and tomorrow’s forecast, go to NDEE’s link to federal AirNow web site: AirNow – Conditions and Forecast*

-Smoke Awareness in Nebraska: For more information about burning activities in Flint Hills and their potential impacts in Nebraska, visit NDEQ’s main Smoke Awareness Page
+Smoke Awareness in Nebraska: For more information about burning activities in Flint Hills and their potential impacts in Nebraska, visit NDEE’s main Smoke Awareness Page

 Flint Hills Smoke Management Plan: For more detailed information about the Flint Hills Smoke Management Plan, go to www.ksfire.org. *